Encyclopedia Magneticum: Scaling Relations from Cosmic Dawn to Present Day: Scaling Relations Through Cosmic Time II: Global Redshift Evolutions

 From the gas reservoir of a galaxy, the stars are formed within a given time.
 This time scale, describing the efficiency with which gas is converted into stars, is called the depletion time $t_\txt{depl}$, as described in the review by \citet{tacconi:2020}.
 The depletion time is calculated as

-\citet{madau:2014} compare the star formation rate density evolution to the mean specific star formation rate evolution, which declines consistently instead of peaking.
+which gives the timescale on which the reservoir of gas available for star-formation $M_\txt{molgas}$ would be consumed by the current star-formation rate SFR. \citet{madau:2014} compare the star formation rate density evolution to the mean specific star formation rate evolution, which declines consistently instead of peaking.
 This highlights the difference between the cosmic star formation history and the histories of individual galaxies.
 Declining specific star formation rates are consistent with observations of increasing depletion times as an inverse measure for gas conversion efficiency \citep[e.g.][]{tacconi:2020}.

 In simulations, we do not have the values for the molecular gas, but can only approximate this from the cold gas mass that a galaxy has at its leverage.
 We approximated the value as $t_\txt{depl,sim} = M_\txt{cld}/\txt{SFR}$ using cold gas mass with a temperature threshold of $T \leq 10^5\,\mathrm{K}$.
 Fig.~\ref{fig:tdepl} compares the values of $t_\txt{depl,sim}$ for the \magpath simulations (colored according to their resolutions) to observations from the compilation by \citet[][gray circles]{tacconi:2020}, and additional observations from \citet[][black pentagons]{lin:2020}, and \citet[][black plus signs]{vallini:2024}.
 For all simulations and observations, we only consider galaxies with masses between $1.07\times 10^{9}\,\Msun < M_* < 1.55\times 10^{12}\,\Msun$, following \citet{tacconi:2020}.
 We account for the fact that we trace all cold gas while the observations use molecular gas by using a conversion factor between all cold gas and molecular gas of 0.25 following the results by \citet{valentini:2023}.